raynierarca11/honor-of-conduct/README.md

 Additionally, The Project and its core members reserve the right to ban or otherwise disable the account(s) of users in defiancehs of this code of conduct or for any other reason they see fit.sighb.. wla kaman na choiceh sigh
-Finish the Project on time.  sigjhd
+Finish the Project on time.  sigjhd.,.,
 ..dds

 did not finished because oh time management is sog.